AdamWagner/stackline/README.md

 [@zweck](https://github.com/zweck), who, [in the same thread](https://github.com/koekeishiya/yabai/issues/203#issuecomment-656780281), got the gears turning about how [@alin23](gh-alin23)'s idea could be implemented and _also_ urged Adam to share his POC.

-[@johnallen3d](https://github.com/johnallen3d) for being one the first folks to install stackline, and for identifying several mistakes & gaps in the setup instructions.
+[@johnallen3d](https://github.com/johnallen3d) for being of one the first folks to install stackline, and for identifying several mistakes & gaps in the setup instructions.

 [@pete-may](https://github.com/pete-may) for saving folks from frustration by fixing an out-of-date command in the readme ([#48](https://github.com/AdamWagner/stackline/pull/48))